-Use the Factory Defaults function on System Tools -> Factory Defaults page in the Router's Web-based Utility.
-2) Use the WPS/RESET button: With the Router powered on, press and hold the WPS/RESET button (more than 5 seconds) until the SYS LED becomes quick-flash from slow-flash.
-Then release the button and wait the Router to reboot to its factory default settings.
+- Use the Factory Defaults function on System Tools -> Factory Defaults page in the Router's Web-based Utility. - 2) Use the WPS/RESET button: With the router powered on, press and hold the WPS/Reset button for approximately 8 seconds.
+And then release the button and wait the router to reboot to its factory default settings.